How Do You Create DigitalOcean Droplets with Terraform?

 export TF_VAR_ssh_fingerprint=a5:20:d7:1a:51:83:17:bc:2d:0c:4b:51:26:ac:42:15

-• A Droplet to be used as a web server
+- A Droplet running Ubuntu to serve as a web server

-Note: These resources will be created in your default project in DigitalOcean.
+These resources are created in your default DigitalOcean project.

 variable "do_token" {